Product Version (matching File Explorer)

 This is discussed in more detail here:

-This script imports the Product Version column from File Explorer so you can see the same thing in Opus.
+This script below imports the Product Version column from File Explorer so you can see the same thing in Opus.
 (The normal Product Version column isn't replaced, so you can show both things side-by-side if you wish.)

 Installation and Usage: